How to Reverse Engineer a Polymer Clay Design Without Wasting Scrap

 What you're seeing: Swirling, organic color patterns.

 One common recreation path: Stack colors, twist, fold, and repeat.
-Stop while the ribbons still read clearly or the mix can turn muddy fast.
+Stop while the ribbons still stay distinct or the mix can turn muddy fast.

 Practice Exercise: Decode This Week